"Confident charities that aspire and achieve"

 5) Strategic Partnership Work: We work with a range of local organizations and partnerships to shape the delivery of relevant projects, services, and research.
 Like many CVSs, 3VA is a membership organisation with more than 560 members across Eastbourne, Lewes District and Wealden.

-3VA's core work is supported by East Sussex County Council, Eastbourne Borough Council, Lewes District Council, Wealden District Council and NHS East Sussex Downs and Weald.
+3VA's core work is supported by East Sussex County Council, Eastbourne Borough Council, Lewes District Council, Wealden District Council, Eastbourne Seaford and Hailsham Clinical Commissioning Group and High Weald Lewes Havens Clinical Commissioning Group.
 We also have specific projects funded by The BIG Lottery.

 3VA is one of over 100 Councils for Voluntary Service in England and Wales.
 Hastings Voluntary Action and Rother Voluntary Action are the other two CVSs operating within East Sussex.